skanga/JarGet/README.md

 ## TODO
 - Add support for parallel downloads (upto some max limit)
-- Add variables (like maven has) which can be used when several related jars need to use the same version
 - Look for a .m2 repository in the users home.
 If found look for the needed jar there and use it if present

 ## Contributing